 The concept was simple and relevant (especially back in 2011) – help people control their emotional spending habits and personal finance.

-She never actually set out to make money blogging.
+She never actually set out to make money online.

 Her timing was perfect though because most of the world was just starting to crawl out of a recession.